 - a life-limiting condition.

 The Assisted Living PA is part of a continuum of HSE-funded community-based supports.
-Most supports involving daily living such as washing and dressing are provided by the HSE Home Help Service.
+Most supports involving daily living such as washing and dressing are provided by the HSE Home Support Service (formerly the Home Help Service).
 The HSE Assisted Living Supports are an addition to these supports and facilitate people to get out of their home, conduct essential personal business, and perhaps socialise.

-Regrettably, the Assisted Living Supports are not available to support people in their workplace, solely to accompany people to appointments, or provide transport.
-We are also unable to consider applications for child-minding or childcare, or to support children in Pre-schools or Schools.
+We are also unable to consider applications for domestic supports, child-minding or childcare, or to support children in Pre-schools or Schools.

-Cork CIL is a sponsor of the DSP CE Programme.
+Cork CIL is a sponsor of the DEASP CE Programme.
 Participants work in a range of settings, including PA and administration.
-The DSP CE Programmes offer a valuable opportunity for participants to gain further training and workplace skills.
-See our Job Opportunities: CE Scheme section for more information.
+The DEASP CE Programmes offer a valuable opportunity for participants to gain further training and workplace skills.
+See our CE Scheme section for more information.